yadenis/DCO-Comment-Attachment/readme.txt

 = 2.2.0 =
 * Added drag and drop support for attachment input field.
 * Improved "Link thumbnail?" option.
-Link to a new tab and an attachment page is now supported.
+Link to a new tab and an attachment page (thank you [@nourijp](https://profiles.wordpress.org/nourijp/)) is now supported.
-* Fixed bug with "Manually moderate comments with attachments" option.
+* Fixed bug with "Manually moderate comments with attachments" option. (thank you [@thompro](https://profiles.wordpress.org/thompro/))
 * Removed "Attach to commented post?" option from the Settings page.
 You can use the `dco_ca_attach_to_post` filter instead.

 = 2.1.1 =